d850b/AIP-2-PDF/README.md

 This redirect is recognized and handled by the program too, so you can use any permalink as entry point for the scan.

+## PS:

+Newest addition, just for completeness: The Python version now tries to track changes, most of the data is only downloaded when it is new.
+It works by storing the download url's in '*.marker' files.
+AIP changes the urls when pages change, so comparing the last known and the current url can be used skip unnecessary downloads.